Have you pursued a coveted lead for months and finally booked a meeting? You must make the most of every second to close the sales.

 So, how do you communicate your product’s merit?
 With a stellar value proposition.
 It has to be customized to highlight your services as the solution to the prospect’s unique problem.

 Try to think from the lead’s perspective.
 If they ask, “What’s in it for me?”
 Is your value proposition personalized enough to focus on that “me” part?
-This will guide you on tailoring your value proposition to fit the prospect’s needs before the meeting.
+This will guide you in tailoring your value proposition to fit the prospect’s needs before the meeting.
 Then, factor in the insights from the pre-meeting research and align the narrative accordingly.

 So, prepare a value proposition for each of your customer segments.
 This way, only a few changes before the meeting will be enough, and you will be ready to present it more clearly.